Mohamed-512/Extra-Streamlit-Components/README.md

   To add an expiry date to a cookie use the `expires_at` parameter in the set function.
 By default, it will expire after 1 day.

+  **Security Note:** _In shared domains such as share.streamlit.io, other web developers can have access to the cookies you set and the same goes for you.
+This is not to be treaded as security bug but a circumstance the developer need to be aware of._

     ```python
     import datetime
     st.write("# Cookie Manager")